e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/tuesday.md

 ### What did you work on yesterday?

--did not work on anything due to finals
+- did not work on anything due to finals

 ### What are your blockers?

--waiting for all intro videos to be sent to me
+- waiting for all intro videos to be sent to me

 ### What will you work on today?

--will not work on anything today
+- will not work on anything today

 ### How close are we to hitting our sprint goals?
--will finish videos by thursday
+- will finish videos by thursday

 ## <span style="color: red;">Uposhanto B.</span>